vinayamsnl/Vinay-Portfolio/README.md

 ## [Project 2: Cancer Tumour Classification (EDA and SVM Model)](https://github.com/vinayamsnl/Data-Science-Projects)

 * In this use case I analysed cancer tumours data comprises of 30 features derived from cancer cell images and built a classification model to classify malignant and benign cancer tumour types
-* Prepared data for model training and visualised target and predictor variables
+* Performed EDA and Visualised target and predictor variables.
+Prepared data for model training and validating.
-* Built classification model using SVM (Support Vector Machine) with 95% plus accuracy
+* Built classification model using SVM (Support Vector Machine-95% plus accuracy).
-* Also impemented model parameter tunning by detecting best model parameters to improve model's accuracy
+* Also impemented model parameter tunning to detect best model parameters to improve model's accuracy
-* Produced model performance statistics such as recall, precesion, f1-score and accuracy
+* Produced model performance statistics such as Recall, Precision, F1-score and Accuracy

 ![](/Images/confusion_matrix.png)